ChriBoLab/CompareDigits/README.md

 # CompareDigits
-Compare digits using fourier transform
+Compare digits using fourier transform and heatmaps